 Thomas Jungbauer (a.k.a. tjungbau)

-Professor Jungbauer applies economic theory to study welfare implications of allocation mechanisms like auctions or platforms in two-sided economies with prices.
-While his research primarily focuses on high-skill labor markets, his analyses extend to questions of industrial organization and entrepreneurship.
+In my research I am mainly applying economic theory to study welfare implications of allocation mechanisms like auctions or platforms in two-sided economies with prices.
+While my research primarily focuses on high-skill labor markets, my interests extend to many other areas such as industrial organization and entrepreneurship.

-He received his Ph.D. in Managerial Economics and Strategy from the Kellogg School of Management at Northwestern University.
-He also holds Master’s degrees in Managerial Economics from Northwestern University and in Economics from the Vienna Institute of Advanced Studies (IHS).”
+Before receiving my Ph.D. in Managerial Economics and Strategy from the Kellogg School of Management at Northwestern University in 2016, I got myself Master’s degrees in Managerial Economics from Northwestern University and in Economics from the Vienna Institute of Advanced Studies (IHS).